By Wendy Stoltz and Florina Dobre / Last Modified On March 28, 2023

 Olive Oil - Use good quality olive oil for making the naan dough and for cooking the naan.

 Milk - Warm the milk slightly to make the dough easier to mix.
 You can use unsweetened non-dairy milk if you want to make the dough vegan and dairy free.

 Yogurt - Plain, unsweetened, regular yogurt adds a tangy flavor, and the acidity of it reacts with the baking powder in the best way.
-Coconut yogurt is a great alternative if you want to remove all of the dairy from this recipe.
+Coconut yogurt is an excellent alternative if you want to remove all of the dairy from this recipe.

-- Add all of the ingredients to a large mixing bowl and stir to combine.
+- Add all ingredients to a large mixing bowl and stir to combine.

 - Once the ingredients start to come together, use your hands to press the dough into a big ball.
 Knead briefly to be sure that all of the ingredients are combined.
 If the dough seems sticky, add a small amount of flour until you get a smooth naan dough.

-- Dust a surface with gluten-free flour, and cut the dough into 8 equal pieces.
+- Dust the surface with a gluten-free all-purpose flour blend and cut the dough into 8 equal pieces.

 - Turn each portion into a smooth ball.

 - Dust the surface with more flour so that nothing sticks.